Eric Maxim Choupo-Moting: 2021–22 season

 On 17 August 2021, he came on in the 88th minute for Robert Lewandowski during the 2021 DFL-Supercup, a 3–1 win over Borussia Dortmund to clinch the DFL-Supercup title.
 On 25 August 2021, he scored his first hat-trick at Bayern after scoring four goals in the club's first round 12–0 win over Bremer SV in the DFB-Pokal.
 This made him the first Bayern player since March 2005 when Claudio Pizarro scored four goals against Freiburg in the 2004–05 DFB-Pokal season.
 He also set up three other goals in the match, making him the first ever Bayern player to be directly involved in seven goals in the DFB-Pokal since records began in the 2008–09 season.

 2022–23 season

 On 16 October 2022, he scored his first Bundesliga goal of the season in a 5–0 win over Freiburg.
 Afterwards, he scored a goal in each of the last two group stage matches against Barcelona and Inter Milan, in which Bayern Munich finished top of their Group C with six wins out of six matches for the second year in a row.
 On 3 March 2023, he signed a one-year contract extension until 30 June 2024.

+2023–24 season

+On 23 September 2023, he scored his first Bundesliga goal of the season in a 5–0 win over VfL Bochum.
+On 11 November 2023, he netted Bayern's fourth goal in a 4–2 victory over Heidenheim.
+Thus, he succeeded in scoring against every Bundesliga club competing that season.
+On 12 May 2024, it was officially announced that he would leave the club upon the expiration of his contract.

+New York Red Bulls

+On 18 December 2024, it was announced that Choupo-Moting had joined MLS side New York Red Bulls on a free transfer.
+On 15 March 2025, Choupo-Moting recorded his first goal for New York, on a penalty kick, in a 2–2 draw with Orlando City SC.
+On 28 May 2025, Choupo-Moting scored two goals from the penalty spot in a 4–2 victory over Charlotte FC.